SerenaGW/LLMReadteamSymbolic/README.md

 * **Phase 2 Datasets (Cross-Lingual Testing):**
     * `Llama3.2_CrossLingual_English_Tests.csv`: Llama 3.2 tests in English.
     * `Llama3.2_CrossLingual_Spanish_Tests.csv`: Llama 3.2 tests in Spanish.
-    * `Gemini2.5Flash_CrossLingual_Spanish_Tests.csv`: Gemini 2.5 Flash tests in Spanish.
+    * `LargeLLM_CrossLingual_Spanish_Tests.csv`: Commercial LLM Model Tests In Spanish
-    * *Note: Initial Gemini 2.5 Flash English tests were primarily observational (a single test leading to the focused Spanish testing phase), hence no dedicated CSV for the English tests here.*
+    * *Note: Initial Large LLm Model English tests were primarily observational (a single test leading to the focused Spanish testing phase), hence no dedicated CSV for the English tests here.*

 Each `.csv` file contains the original symbolic prompt, the LLM's response, and detailed `NOTES_FROM_TEST` (in English).
 These notes provide observations on the LLM's behavior, rule application, and any semantic hallucinations, with particular detail for the Spanish test results which highlight the language-dependent vulnerabilities.